jeronimo08/myrepo/README.md

 ## write down what is the above command(s) about
 ## ----|
-Since mode is not a pre-determined function in R, I had to create the function and then apply it to the previously constructed object "Pain_long":
+Since mode is not a pre-determined function in R, I had to create the function and then apply it to the previously constructed object "Pain_long" in order to get the most common answer for Pain_long, which is "0":

 getmode <- function(Pain_long) {
   uniq <- unique(Pain_long)